Dysart Unified School District: History

-The district was founded by Robert Breecher Dysart in 1920.
+The district was founded by Nathaniel Martin Dysart in 1920.
 He sold his land and created the governing board so that his daughter did not have to walk 5 miles to the nearest school.

 Dysart initially established a one-room schoolhouse with fewer than 10 students, serving first through eighth grades.
 By 1937, enrollment increased to more than 200, however, the district only had seven teachers.

 By the late 1950s, Dysart was home to three elementary schools, and added its first high school, Dysart High School, in 1962.
 In 1977, Dysart officially consolidated into a K-12 unified district.

 Prior to 2001, the district had only five elementary schools, and one high school.
 However, due to the exponential growth of Surprise and El Mirage, the district became one of the fastest growing districts in Arizona.
 In the 2000s, the district built at least one school per year and by the end of the 2000s, the district had a total of twenty-four schools.

 The school district had a major rebrand on July 7 of 2022, changing the name to Dysart Schools.
 Previously, the district was known as the Dysart Unified School District.